NLthijs48/ErrorSink/README.md

 # ErrorSink
-Spigot plugin to send all warnings and errors to Sentry.io
+Spigot plugin to send all warnings and errors to Sentry.io:

-After installing the plugin create an account on Sentry.io, create a project, got to the setting of the project and copy the DSN (Client Keys).
-Start your server to generate a default config, after this put the DSN into the config and set your servername.
-Now restart your server and the ErrorSink plugin should not have any errors/warnings anymore.

-If any plugin produces an error or warning it should show up in Sentry.
-You might want to disable data scrubbing in the Sentry project settings, because otherwise all ips are stripped from the messages.
+* Easily see all issues on your server in a beautiful web interface.
+* Get email notification for new (and returned) issues.
+* Detailed reports of issues so that plugin developers can easily fix them.
+* Lots of configuration options to filter and change events.

 ## Information
 * **Build server:** http://jenkins.wiefferink.me/job/ErrorSink/